The Taste of Freedom Community Benefit Program, fiscally sponsored by Fiscal Sponsorship Allies (EIN 85-0839183), exists for a simple reason:

-Our 2026 conference theme is "The Fight For Freedom and Citizenship: The Constitution.
+Our 2026 theme is "The Fight For Freedom and Citizenship: The Constitution.
 The Law.
 Then and Now."

 Virtual Reality Collaboration Lab (VRCOLAB)